-For example, if your church is going through a season of transition because it is building a new building, and it’s causing some relational turmoil in your church, you might preach on the building of the second temple in Ezra 1 and 2 Chronicles 36, and how Israel’s reformation of identity after a time of transition caused mixed feelings of grief and celebration within the community, and how their identity as a community came together in a new home which gave a place for both constituencies to express their experiences.
+For example, if your community is going through a season of transition because it is building a new building, and it’s causing some relational turmoil in your church, you might preach on the building of the second temple in Ezra 1 and 2 Chronicles 36, and how Israel’s reformation of identity after a time of transition caused mixed feelings of grief and celebration within the community, and how their identity as a community came together in a new home which gave a place for both constituencies to express their experiences.

-Something like this might work!
+Something like this may work!

 But you don’t want to make most of your sermon series this sort of series—it should be the rare exception.

-Sermon Series Ideas
+Six Sermon Series Ideas

-Now, we can cover real life examples of how these kinds of sermon series can find expression in the pulpit.
+Now, we can cover real life examples of how these kinds of sermon series ideas can find expression in the pulpit.

 Ideally, you should be planning your sermon content a year out so that your content reflects the annual life of the church.